 Like Carlsbad Cavern, Mammoth Cave National Park is a great way to beat the heat and explore a National Park at the same time.
-Daytime highs at the surface can average in the high 80s so most people can still get out and enjoy outdoor activities like hiking but if you want to cool off, head below ground where the temperature holds at a steady 54 degrees year-round.
+Daytime highs at the surface can average in the high 80s so most people can still get out and enjoy outdoor activities like hiking but if you want to cool off, head below ground where the temperature holds at a steady 54 degrees F year-round.

 Denali National Park: Alaska

 If you’re feeling very explorative than you might decide to get out of the continental US and head to Alaska and Denali National Park, Denali is known for its untouched beauty, large amounts of wildlife, serene ponds, meadows, and large peaks.
 This is a picture-perfect National Park and a once in a lifetime getaway for families and solo adventurers.

 This one is rather simple.
 Summer is one of the only times of the year that Denali is tolerable for most people.
 Many roads, routes, campgrounds, and other areas are closed off during other parts of the year but open during the summer.
-Temperatures can still fluctuate during the summer, but you are looking at much milder temperatures like upper 70 averages in the swing of summer.
+Temperatures can still fluctuate during the summer, but you are looking at much milder temperatures with averages around the upper 70s Fahrenheit.
 Throw in some very long days, and you’ll have good weather and plenty of suns to enjoy the unspoiled beauty of Denali.

 Crater Lake National Park: Oregon